ScratchEverywhere/ScratchEverywhere/README.md

 - **[3DS]** Performace is poor when lots of blocks are running at once.
 - **[3DS]** If you have a bunch of large images, some may not load.
 - **[3DS]** Some vector images will appear bigger than they should.
-- **[Vita]** As of writing, cloud variables are not yet supported, likely due to bugs outside of this project.
 - **[Vita]** Back touch will not be supported.